nori-dot-eco/NIPs/NIP-6.md

 --> the 40 restricted NORI are transferred to the supplier's account --> 20 CRCs are minted of Tier 1 (`estimationTier=1`) and transfered to the Suppliers account

+100 CRCs
+--> 50 unrestricted NORI, 50 restricted NORI

 _Note_: These are "strawdog discountrates.
 We need to talk about different estimation Tiers, what each means in terms of estimation error/uncertainty and relate these different verification procedures to the CRC Quality rating and unrestricted/restricted token ratios.
 I need to include other folks in such a discussion.

+### Buyer's Perspective Examples
+For example:

+100 CRCs
+--> 50 unrestricted NORI, 50 restricted NORI
+--> audit says only 50 TCO2e were removed (50 CRC deficit)
+--> 50 unrestricted NORI transfered to the supplier account, remaining 50 restricted NORI are transferred to the Risk Mitigation Balance(NIP-???)[]
+--> 50 restricted NORI used to retire 50 additional CRCs of Tier 1 (`estimationTier=1`) to cover the deficit queuing the tokens in the Market contract
+--> 50 CRCs in the Buyer's account are changed from Tier 1 to Tier 0 --> the purchased CRCs by the restricted account are transfered to the buyer